razor-network/docs-v2/docs/Governance.md

 It is quite important to whitelist or backlist the data sources to prevent any misinformation and DoS attacks.

 The Razor Network governance portal can be accessed [here](https://vote.razor.network/).
 You need to hold $RAZOR tokens on Ethereum/Polygon Mainnet or $sRZR (staked $RAZOR tokens) on Razor SKALE Chain to be able to vote.
+As a delegator on the Razor Network, it's essential to note that you are responsible for casting your governance votes.
+Currently, stakers to whom you've delegated cannot vote on your behalf.

 ## Add datasource through proposal